lucaszhao2100/lucaszhao2100.github.io/_pages/about.md

 🧑‍🎓 About me
 =====
 **Hello, I am Chunyu Zhao.👋**
+I am currently a Research Assistant in the research group of Researcher Jing Cheng at the College of Environmental Sciences and Engineering, Peking University.

-I am currently a Master's student at the Beijing Normal University (BNU), China, under the supervision of [Prof. Zhiqiang Xiao](https://geot.bnu.edu.cn/Public/htm/news/5/172.html).
-I am a member of the [MUSES (MUltiscale Satellite remotE Sensing)](https://muses.bnu.edu.cn/) team.
+I received my Master of Engineering in Remote Sensing Science and Technology from Beijing Normal University (BNU), China, in June 2026.
+During my graduate studies, I worked under the supervision of [Prof. Zhiqiang Xiao](https://geot.bnu.edu.cn/Public/htm/news/5/172.html) as a member of the [MUSES (MUltiscale Satellite remotE Sensing)](https://muses.bnu.edu.cn/) team.
 My research lies at the intersection of Remote Sensing, Computer Vision, and Earth Sciences.

-Before joining BNU, I obtained my B.E. in Resources Prospecting Engineering (Solid Mineral Resources) in 2019 from the China University of Geosciences (Beijing) (CUGB), China, where I graduated as an **Outstanding Graduate**.
+Before joining BNU, I obtained my Bachelor of Engineering in Resources Prospecting Engineering (Solid Mineral Resources) in 2023 from the China University of Geosciences (Beijing) (CUGB), China, where I graduated as an Outstanding Graduate.
 My undergraduate thesis was completed under the guidance of [Prof. Gongwen Wang](https://www.researchgate.net/profile/Gongwen-Wang).

 **My research interests include:**
 * The intersection of Remote Sensing and Computer Vision, with a focus on image restoration and data fusion